 I want to know how my child is getting on in class.
 Who do I speak to?

 If you have a question about your child's learning, development, well being or progress you need to speak to the class teacher in the first instance.
-The end of the school day is the best time to chat to staff or write a note in your child's planner if you'd like an appointment for a more private conversation.
+Please email your child's class teacher (see class pages for details) or add a note in your child's planner if you'd like an appointment for a more private conversation.
 We are always happy to share information about your child throughout the academic year - just ask!

 My child is in a mixed year class.
 What does this mean?

 Our class structure changes annually based on the number of children in each cohort.
 This often leads to mixed year groups in one class.
-Our Class Allocations Policy explains how we place children in classes based on their date of birth.
 Children in mixed age classes are taught the appropriate curriculum for their year group in line with the National Curriculum.
-Being in a mixed age class does not mean children will repeat content from the past year (unless they need to!) or be accelerated to learning content meant for the year above.
+Being in a mixed age class does not mean children will repeat content from the past year (unless they need to) or be accelerated to learning content meant for the year above.
 Our teachers carefully plan to meet the needs of the children based on their prior learning and the demands of the curriculum.